wyfo/apischema/docs/validation.md

 ### Field validators

 #### At field level
 Fields are validated according to their types and schema.
-But it's also possible to add validators to fields
+But it's also possible to add validators to fields.

 ```python
 {!field_validator.py!}
 ```

-When validation fails for a field, it is discarded and cannot be used in class validators, as it is the case when field schema validation fails.
+When validation fails for a field, it is discarded and cannot be used in class validators, as is the case when field schema validation fails.

 !!! note
-    `field_validator` allow to reuse the the same validator for several fields.
+    `field_validator` allows reusing the the same validator for several fields.
 However in this case, using a custom type (for example a `NewType`) with validators (see [next section](#validators-for-every-new-types)) could often be a better solution.

 #### Using other fields